What Does an Internal Medicine Veterinarian Do?

 Routine duties for an internal medicine specialist in private practice include:

-- Using a variety of specialized medical equipment
+- Use a variety of specialized medical equipment.

-- Supervising internal medicine vet techs or surgical vet techs
+- Supervise internal medicine vet techs or surgical vet techs.

 Internal medicine veterinarians are specialists with advanced training on the function, diagnosis, pathology, and treatment of internal body systems.
 Areas of training for internal medicine vets can include many fields of study including oncology, endocrinology, hematology, infectious diseases, cardiology, gastroenterology, immunology, neurology, nephrology, and respiratory disease management.

 Specialists in internal medicine may also find employment with organizations such as veterinary colleges, research labs, and commercial pharmaceutical companies.
 Those working for veterinary colleges may have additional duties such as giving lectures, supervising lab work, advising students, and overseeing research projects.
 Those working in corporate environments tend to focus on creating diagnostic testing and treatment options.

 An internal medicine veterinarian's salary can vary depending on location and experience.
 Board-certified specialists, such as vets certified in internal medicine, tend to earn salaries higher than veterinarians in general, but the BLS does not offer salary data for each of the veterinary specialties.
 The U.S. Bureau of Labor Statistics (BLS) provides salary information for veterinarians in general:

 - Median Annual Salary: $93,830

 Education, Training, & Certification